Diabetes Information for Healthcare Providers

 What We Do

-The Diabetes Prevention and Control Program works in the health care system to promote patient-centered medical homes.
+Work in the healthcare system to promote patient-centered medical homes.
 We also work to develop and maintain workforces to deliver evidence-based diabetes prevention and control interventions to Rhode Islanders.